rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-machines/onboarding/_index.md

    ![Select ROS version](/images/getting-started/add-new-device/select-ROS-version.png?classes=border,shadow&width=40pc)
    3. If you have selected **Use docker compose as default runtime** option, provide the path to store the ROS bag files on the device in the **Rosbag mount path** field.
 By default, the path is `/opt/rapyuta/volumes/rosbag`.
    {{% notice note %}}
-After you register a device, you cannot change the mount path to store the ROS bag files.
+After you onboard a device, you cannot change the mount path to store the ROS bag files.
 If you want to change the mount path after adding the device, you can re-onboard the device and change the mount path.
    {{% /notice %}}

 6. In the **Description** box, enter a brief summary of the device.